pivotal-cf/om/docs/upload-stemcell/README.md

 ## Command Usage
 ```
 ॐ  upload-stemcell
 This command will upload a stemcell to the target Ops Manager.
-If your stemcell already exists that upload will be skipped
+Unless the force flag is used, if the stemcell already exists that upload will be skipped

 Usage: om [options] upload-stemcell [<args>]
   -v, --version              bool    prints the om release version (default: false)